Jack Wills: Stores

 Since the first store opened in Salcombe, Jack Wills stores have opened across the United Kingdom and internationally.
 At its peak, there were - as of September 2016 - approximately 70 stores in the UK, including eight in London, four in Scotland (Edinburgh, St Andrews, Aberdeen and Glasgow), two in Wales (Abersoch and Cardiff), two in the Channel Islands (St Peter Port and St Helier), and one in Northern Ireland (Belfast).
 There were also eight outlet stores across the UK; Gunwharf Quays in Portsmouth, Banbridge in Northern Ireland, Bicester, Halifax, Cheshire Oaks, Street, Somerset, Swindon and Wembley in London.
 In the Republic of Ireland there was also a Jack Wills outlet store in the Kildare Outlet Village, close to Dublin, even though sales of the brand continue to drop in Ireland.

 The most recent store to open in the UK is in Marlborough, Wiltshire.

 In December 2011, Jack Wills opened in Hong Kong with the launch of two stores, in Leighton Centre at Causeway Bay and in Harbour City mall at Kowloon.
 In November 2014, Jack Wills launched its first store in Singapore at Raffles City Shopping Centre with an opening party.

-By 2023, the website listed 39 Jack Wills stores across the United Kingdom (including 2 in Scotland, 2 in Wales and 2 in Northern Ireland).
+By 2023, the website listed 31 Jack Wills stores across the United Kingdom (including 1 in Scotland, 1 in Wales and 2 in Northern Ireland).
 11 of these were branded as Jack Wills Outlet stores.

+On 11th November 2024, the original and flagship shop failed to open following a closing down sale, and the shop has been stripped.
+So it seems that this is the end of the 'Salcombe' and '22 Fore Street' branding for Jack Wills.

 Products

 Jack Wills' products are branded with the signature logo of a pheasant with a top hat and walking stick.
-The company publishes "Handbooks", which are released four times a year for each new season.
-The handbook is a signature print catalogue for the brand, showcasing the campaign shoots alongside editorial work and products available for the new season.
+The company formerly published "Handbooks", which were released four times a year for each new season.
+The handbook was a signature print catalogue for the brand, showcasing the campaign shoots alongside editorial work and products available for the new season.
 Jack Wills clothing ranges from traditional British formal wear and tailoring, such as shirts, tweed jackets and blazers, to more contemporary casual clothing: hooded tops, sweatpants, t-shirts and polo shirts.